A Guide to Photography Locations in Banff National Park

 Best Time to Visit Banff National Park

 Of course this depends on what you’re hoping to photograph and what activities you’re most excited about doing.
-If it’s skiing and snow, then winter will be your ticket however my visit in late autumn felt like it was timed just perfectly.
-The summer crowds had diminished, the larch trees were displayed a vibrant golden colour, there was early snow fall resulting in the alpine scenery looking fab and photogenic.
+If it’s skiing and snow, then winter will be your ticket, however my visits in late autumn and again in early spring felt like they were timed just perfectly.
+In late autumn, the summer crowds had diminished, the larch trees were displayed a vibrant golden colour, there was early snow fall resulting in the alpine scenery looking fab and photogenic.
+May brought thawing lakes, still covered with gorgeous ice patterns and peeks of the gorgeous blue coloured water, plus far less crowds.

 Summer in Banff National Park can get a little chaotic with the amount of people visiting but if you’re hoping to camp, experience the outdoors and capture that summertime glow of the mountains, it’s worth a visit.